-In the NT, because Christ has come, it's different.
-We the people of God become the temple.
+In the NT, because Christ has come, we the people of God become the temple.
 In the OT, God's presence was in a structure, either the tabernacle, which was an elaborate tent, or the temple that Solomon built.
 But in the NT, there is no structure any more, God has made a progress in building his home, now the people themselves are the temple.